 If you're after kitesurfing accommodation, the only real place to stay is Amansinaya Resort.
 All meals are included in your board, making it a cost-effective stay.
-They understand kitesurfing makes for hungry bellies, so the meals are buffet style.
-If you want to try local food, venture into town where markets and shops are in abundance.
+They understand kitesurfing makes for hungry bellies, so the meals are buffet-style.
+If you want to try local food, venture into town where markets and shops are abundant.

 What's that?!
 One thing you won't find in Southern Mindoro is nightlife, plus you'll be too kited out anyway!
 So grab a San Miguel, put your feet up, and make the most of those early nights.

 No wind, no worries!
 Mindoro has a range of activities for the adventurous folk.
-Snorkelling and diving are hot contenders for no wind days.
+Snorkelling and diving are hot contenders for no-wind days.
 A variety of marine parks surrounds Mindoro, making these activities truly special.
-There are many infatuating waterfalls to be chased - free from crowds.
-There is also a range of mountain hikes including; Mount Baco, Mount Halcon and Mount Calavite.
+In addition, there are many infatuating waterfalls to be chased - free from crowds.
+There is also a range of mountain hikes, including; Mount Baco, Mount Halcon and Mount Calavite.

-You'll be able to use the line "sorry boss the wifi isn't strong enough" with actual conviction this time!
+You'll be able to use the line "sorry boss; the wifi isn't strong enough" with actual conviction this time!
 The internet here isn't supersonic; a great excuse to ditch the work laptop and go kiting!
-This very well could have changed by now, but don’t bank on it.
+This could have changed by now, but don't bank on it.